Threats to Global Health

-- Heart Disease – Smoking, high-fat diet, lack of exercise and sedentary lifestyle are the common causes, while other body conditions add fuel to the fire aggravating the disease.
-Atherosclerosis, diabetes, hypertension and infections are common culprits.
+- Heart Disease – Smoking, high-fat diet, lack of exercise, and a sedentary lifestyle are common causes, while other body conditions add fuel to the fire aggravating the disease.
+Atherosclerosis, diabetes, hypertension, and infections are common culprits.

-Regular screening for cancer, lifestyle modifications like regular exercise, healthy diet, quitting smoking and tobacco are the preventive measures.
+Regular screening for cancer, lifestyle modifications like regular exercise, healthy diet, quitting smoking, and tobacco are preventive measures.

 - Extreme Obesity – Increasing obesity rates are not just limited to traditionally wealthy countries but its seen globally.
 Obesity has been described as an epidemic in modern society.
 The Obesity problem may be the world’s next great challenge.
 Being obese causes a variety of health-related issues, increasing your risk of diabetes, heart disease, stroke, and many other problems.

-Antiretroviral therapy (ART) helps HIV infected people to minimize virus load and stop progression of disease thus, reducing risk of transmission to other people as well.
+Antiretroviral therapy (ART) helps HIV infected people to minimize virus load and stop the progression of disease thus, reducing the risk of transmission to other people as well.

-- Stroke – Stroke or cerebrovascular accident is a condition potentially caused when blood supply to brain is interrupted thus leading to death of brain cells.
-It may be caused by ischemia– due to blocked artery—or it can be hemorrhagic—due to bursting of blood vessel.
-Risk factors include obesity, physical inactivity, hypertension and diabetes, while genetics also plays a role.
-Since it can lead to a number of complications like paralysis of contralateral sides of the body, loss of cognitive function, emotional problems and abnormal behaviors, and also due to the fact that treatment for any disease of the brain is complicated, one ought to have adequate knowledge about stroke, about its risk factors in general and everyone should develop healthy lifestyle.
+- Stroke – Stroke or cerebrovascular accident is a condition potentially caused when blood supply to the brain is interrupted thus leading to the death of brain cells.
+It may be caused by ischemia– due to the blocked artery—or it can be hemorrhagic—due to the bursting of the blood vessels.
+Risk factors include obesity, physical inactivity, hypertension, and diabetes, while genetics also plays a role.
+Since it can lead to a number of complications like paralysis of contralateral sides of the body, loss of cognitive function, emotional problems and abnormal behaviors, and also due to the fact that treatment for any disease of the brain is complicated, one ought to have adequate knowledge about stroke, about its risk factors in general and everyone should develop a healthy lifestyle.

-- Alzheimer’s disease – While the exact cause of Alzheimer disease remains unknown, its widely known that advancing age and family history are common risk factors along with obesity, hypertension and Down syndrome among others.
+- Alzheimer’s disease – While the exact cause of Alzheimer’s disease remains unknown, it’s widely known that advancing age and family history are common risk factors along with obesity, hypertension, and Down syndrome among others.

 Treatment therapy includes only symptomatic therapies–cholinesterase inhibitors.
-Drugs are used according to symptoms, like antidepressants for depression and for agitation, sleep disorders, etc. Routine physical exercise will have effect on disease progression as increased cardio respiratory fitness has been shown to slow disease progression.
+Drugs are used according to symptoms, like antidepressants for depression and for agitation, sleep disorders, etc. Routine physical exercise will have an effect on disease progression as increased cardiorespiratory fitness has been shown to slow disease progression.

 - Diabetes – Diabetes is a chronic condition associated with abnormally high blood glucose levels: fasting blood sugar level greater than 110 mg/dl, random blood glucose level greater than 200 mg/dl.

-Preventive measures include lifestyle modifications like regular exercise, inclusion of fiber-rich whole grains, nuts, vegetables and fruits in diet, maintaining normal weight and regular checkup.
+Preventive measures include lifestyle modifications like regular exercise, the inclusion of fiber-rich whole grains, nuts, vegetables and fruits in diet, maintaining a normal weight, and regular checkup.

-With complications like pneumonia, influenza poses a serious threat especially to above mentioned risk groups.
-Preemptive vaccination is the most effective way to prevent disease while regular washing of hands, preventing unnecessary touching of nose and mouth and wearing masks are also to be followed.
+With complications like pneumonia, influenza poses a serious threat, especially to the above-mentioned risk groups.
+Preemptive vaccination is the most effective way to prevent disease while regular washing of hands, preventing unnecessary touching of nose and mouth, and wearing masks are also to be followed.
 Hence, necessary precautions and prevention are the most efficient way to save oneself from falling victim to the influenza virus.

-- Kidney Disease – Causes of acute kidney injury include pre-renal causes like dehydration, blood loss and shock; renal causes include infections of kidney; obstruction to urine flow falls under post-renal causes.
+- Kidney Disease – Causes of acute kidney injury include pre-renal causes like dehydration, blood loss, and shock; renal causes include infections of the kidney; obstruction to urine flow falls under post-renal causes.